 Image Source: POPSUGAR Photography / Maria del Rio

-I've always been prone to worrying and overthinking things, but during the first half of 2017, I began suffering the worst anxiety I've ever experienced.
-Unlike previous episodes (which usually involved stuff like making people let me out of the car on a road trip so I could get the train home to check I hadn't left the iron on), this time the anxiety was far more personal.
+I've always been prone to worrying and overthinking things, but a while ago, I began suffering the worst anxiety I've ever experienced.
+Unlike previous episodes where it displayed itself in a similar manner to OCD, this time the anxiety was far more personal.
 I would lie awake for hours dissecting the day, worrying about tiny things I'd done or said, finding myself in a spiral of shame for no real reason.
 This wasn't just normal self-awareness (I know I'm not perfect); it was uncontrollable navel-gazing.
-And it definitely wasn't doing my any good.
+And it definitely wasn't doing me any good.

 Then two things happened.
 Firstly, I went on holiday, and I'm sure that did something to temporarily calm my overactive grey matter.
-But there was something else that I think has had an incredible effect on my anxiety levels, and that happened two months ago when a very sassy tortoiseshell cat called Mina moved in.
+But there was something else that I think has had an incredible effect on my anxiety levels, and that was when a very sassy tortoiseshell cat called Mina joined my household.
 Gratuitous photo, because the internet is for cats.

 Image Source: Gemma Cartwright

 All this came as a huge surprise to me.
 I didn't consider myself a pet person at all.
 I didn't get what all the fuss was about when my friends posted dozens of photos of their kittens on Facebook or colleagues brought their dogs into work.
 I cringed when people signed Christmas cards "Love Bob, Jane, and Fluffy".
 I've never been responsible for anything larger than a hamster before.
 My husband was the one who wanted a cat and I went along with it mostly because I knew how much it meant to him.
 But within hours of bringing her home, I realised what a wonderful addition to the family she was going to be, and how much she was going to help me to calm down.
+A year and a half late, I am a full-blown cat lady.
 I give all the cat fans in my life full authority to say "I told you so".

 Since Mina's been in my life, my anxiety levels have dropped to almost nothing.
 I am back to my "normal" levels of self-obsession and worry: probably more than most people, but at least I'm able to sleep at night.